2.2" 18-bit color TFT LCD display with microSD card breakout - EYESPI Connector

 This lovely little display breakout is the best way to add a small, colorful, and bright display to any project.
 Since the display uses 4-wire SPI to communicate and has its own pixel-addressable frame buffer, it can be used with every kind of microcontroller.
 Even a very small one with low memory and few pins available!

 The 2.2" display has 320x240 color pixels.
-Unlike the low cost "Nokia 6110" and similar LCD displays, which are CSTN type and thus have poor color and slow refresh, this display is a true TFT!
-The TFT driver (ILI9340 or compatible) can display full 18-bit color (262,144 shades!).
-And the LCD will always come with the same driver chip so there's no worries that your code will not work from one to the other.
+Unlike the low-cost "Nokia 6110" and similar LCD displays, which are CSTN type and thus have poor color and slow refresh, this display is a true TFT!
+The TFT driver (ILI9341 or compatible) can display full 18-bit color (262,144 shades!).
+And the LCD will always come with the same driver chip so there are no worries that your code will not work from one to the other.

-The breakout has the TFT display soldered on (it uses a delicate flex-circuit connector) as well as a ultra-low-dropout 3.3V regulator and a 3/5V level shifter so you can use it with 3.3V or 5V power and logic.
-We also had a little space so we placed a microSD card holder so you can easily load full color bitmaps from a FAT16/FAT32 formatted microSD card.
+The breakout has the TFT display soldered on (it uses a delicate flex-circuit connector) as well as an ultra-low-dropout 3.3V regulator and a 3/5V level shifter so you can use it with 3.3V or 5V power and logic.
+We also had a little space so we placed a microSD card holder so you can easily load full-color bitmaps from a FAT16/FAT32 formatted microSD card.
 The microSD card is not included, but you can pick one up here.

 2.2" 18-bit color TFT LCD display with microSD card breakout (2:03)